Yelling at Employees

 Q&A Radio: 3 February 2013, Question 3

-I answered a question on yelling at employees for Philosophy in Action Radio on 3 February 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on yelling at employees on 3 February 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is yelling at and shaming an employee ever justifiable?
 Imagine that a product at work must be shipped by a certain deadline – and if it's late, the company will suffer a major loss.
 All the workers involved know that, yet as the deadline approaches, one worker works slowly, seemingly without concern for the deadline.
 When reminded, he acknowledges the deadline, yet his work continues to be as slow as ever.
 In such cases, might yelling at that worker – even shaming him in front of co-workers – be just what he needs to motivate him to get the project done?
 If not, what else should be done?